hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

 /// schema_ids:             list of schemas ids
 /// cred_defs:              list of credential definitions
 /// cred_def_ids:           list of credential definitions ids
+/// version:                version of w3c verifiable presentation specification (1.1 or 2.0) to use
 /// presentation_p:         reference that will contain created presentation (in W3C form) instance pointer.
 ///
 /// # Returns